benjvmin/DisplayType/README.md

 # Introduction
 DisplayType aims to integrate well with existing and widely used CSS methodologies while extracting and applying benefits of a functional approach to CSS.
-DisplayType primarily exists at the intersection of (often conflicting) methodologies, in order to explore and seek to improve the way we think about and construct user interfaces.
+DisplayType primarily exists at the intersection of (often conflicting) CSS methodologies, in order to explore and seek to improve the way we think about and construct user interfaces.

 # Basics

-1. Prepare to add utilities to html elements by adding a ```data-display-type``` attribute.
+1. Add a ```data-display-type``` attribute to elements you wish to apply display utilities to.

 2. Inside this special data attribute, add any corresponding display utility.
+For example: a navigation with ```display: flex``` and ````justify-content: center``` applied.

 ```html
 <nav>